T-Bower-GH/inventory-manager/README.md

-# product-info-organizer
+# inventory-manager

+Summary:
-GUI-based tool to organize products and their associated values, including parts needed to make those products (currently class-based without db)
+GUI-based tool to organize product values and those of their associated parts, including: id, name, stock on-hand, minimum required, maximum capacity, and more.